Azure/azure-kusto-spark/docs/KustoSink.md

    * Spark driver is not blocked
    * In a success scenario, all data will eventually be written, only if the job is left running.
 Job success status **DOES NOT** mean data is committed yet.
-   * In a failure scenario, error messages are logged on Spark executor nodes, but exceptions will not propagate to the client
+   * In a failure scenario, error messages are logged on Spark executor nodes, but exceptions will not propagate to the client.

  * **KUSTO_TIMEOUT_LIMIT**:
-   An integer number corresponding to the period in seconds after which the operation will timeout.
+   'timeoutLimit' - An integer number corresponding to the period in seconds after which the write operation will timeout.
    This is an upper limit that may coexist with addition timeout limits as configured on Spark or Kusto clusters.
    Default: '5400' (90 minutes)

 * **KustoSinkOptions.KUSTO_SPARK_INGESTION_PROPERTIES_JSON**:
-    A json representation of a `SparkIngestionProperties` (use `toString` to make a json of an instance).
+    'sparkIngestionPropertiesJson' - A json representation of a `SparkIngestionProperties` (use `toString` to make a json of an instance).

     Properties: